dindoliboon/archive/bcx/dc/readme.txt

 ; -------------------------------------------------------------------------

     title   : Dialog Converter
-    version : 3.01
+    version : 3.2

-    abstract: Converts Microsoft Dialog Editor scripts into complete BCX source code, removing the need for the resource file completely, or a BCX template, where your application depends on a resource file (*.RES).
+    abstract: Converts Microsoft Dialog Editor scripts into complete BCX source code, removing the need for the resource file completely.
+Or it can create BCX template, where your application depends on a resource file (*.RES).

               The code will be generated for BCX 3.0.
 Supports several of the standard controls such as edit, static, combobox,